-Goal: Preserve the existing character and scale of low density single-family residential in postwar (WWII) areas of the city and allow for compatible infill development.
+Goal: Preserve the existing character and scale of low density single-family residential in post-war (WWII) areas of the city and allow for compatible infill development.

-Range of Uses: Single-family dwellings and supporting public recreational and community facilities allowed (e.g.., schools and places of worship).
+Range of Uses: Single-family dwellings, agricultural, stormwater management and supporting public recreational and community facilities allowed (e.g., schools and places of worship).
+Neighborhood serving businesses may be allowed where current or former commercial use is verified.
+Conversion to multifamily and neighborhood serving commercial uses may be allowed for certain existing historical institutional or other non-residential buildings.

 Development Character: New development will fit with the character and scale of surrounding neighborhoods where single- and two-family residential structures are typically set back away from the street on larger lots than in older, pre-war neighborhoods.
-Incorporate risk reduction and adaptation strategies in the built environment.
+Maximum density of 10 units/acre.